Virus288/SimpleLogger/README.md

 ### 1.3 Prefix in saved logs

 Above function will group all logs from your app under folder `test`.
 Example:
-This app will prioretize env `APP_NAME`.
+This app will prioritize env `APP_NAME`.
 If its not set, `name` in your package.json will be used as your log.
 Lets say that your `name` is "Authorizations" and APP_NAME is not set

 - No prefix set
 ```